Vikas3soni/mutual-fund-etl/README.md

 ## Mutual fund data load pipeline

-This repository has data load for a sample 'mutual fund type- Axis Mutual Fund' but generic so it can applicable for all fund types.
+This repository has data load for a sample 'mutual fund type- Axis Mutual Fund' but code base is generic, so it can applicable for all fund types.

 ## Design
 ![design.png](design.png)